rinukkusu/spotify-dart/README.md

         );
         ```

-  For Dart apps, the approach depends on the available options for accessing a browser.
+  For Dart apps, the best approach depends on the available options for accessing a browser.
 In general, you'll need to launch the authorization URI through the client's browser and listen for the redirect URI.
 </details>

 ## Features and bugs